huzecong/argtyped/README.md

   the name `no_arg`.
 - `Optional` cannot be used with `Choices`.
 You can add `"none"` as a valid choice to mimic a similar behavior.
 - `Optional[str]` would parse a value of `"none"` into `None`.
+- `Choices` vs `Literal`:
+    - When all choices are defined as string literals, the two types are interchangeable.
+    - Pros for `Choices`:
+        - The `Choices` parameter can be an expression that evaluate to an iterable of strings, while `Literal` only supports string literals as parameters.
+        - `Literal` requires installing the `typing_extensions` package in Python versions prior to 3.8.
+This package is not listed as a prerequisite of `argtyped` so you must manually install it.
+    - Pros for `Literal`:
+        - `Literal` is a built-in type supported by type-checkers and IDEs.
+You can get better type inference with `Literal`, and the IDE won't warn you that your choices are "undefined" (because it interprets the string literals as forward references).
+        - `Literal` can be combined with `Optional`.

 ## Under the Hood